HoceineEl/Personal-Portfolio/content/blog/nuxt content.md

 </script>
 ```

-To display our content we are using the &lt;nuxt-content /&gt; component by passing in the variable we returned into the `:document="article"` document prop.
+To display our content we are using the \<nuxt-content /> component by passing in the variable we returned into the `:document="article"` document prop.

 Go to your site and you should see something like this